 Original Image Source tuberadio.com

 I built the coil on PVC pipe with the diameter of 31mm.
 For a receiver that performs well, use good quality components.
 C3 especially has to be an NPO capacitor for a good frequency stability.
-For the JFET transistor you can use either an MPF102, or a J110.
+For the NFET transistor you can use either an MPF102, J110 or a 2N5457.
 I used MPF102 thanks to my buddy Nigel who sent me a few.

 I forgot to mention in the video, but with the last adjustments, I managed to cover from 3MHz up to 7.4MHz.
 The only thing I changed from the coil was to use 20 turns instead of 18 or 22 as it seems to have in most schematics online.
 The variable capacitor used for main tuning, was around 60pF if I remember well.